Gissio/radpro/docs/devices/FNIRSI GC-01/install.md

 The keys are mapped as follows:

   * Power on/off: long press of the ok/power key.
-  * Go up/down: the up and down keys.
+  * Switch measurement mode: the up and down keys.
-  * Switch measurement view: the ok/power or left/back key.
+  * Switch measurement secondary view: the ok/power or left/back key.
   * Reset measurement: long press of the left/back key.
   * Enter settings: the right/settings key.
+  * Go up/down: the up and down keys.
   * Select option: the ok/power or right/settings key.
   * Go back: the left/back key.